 Vermont’s King Tuff last week released his first studio album in three years, Moo.

-The album was preceded by three decent songs that happen to be the first three tracks on the new album, which the King (Kyle Thomas) released on his new recording label MUP.
+The album was preceded by three typically catchy songs that happen to be the first tracks on the new album, which the King (Kyle Thomas) released on his new recording label MUP.

 Thomas gets help on drums from Ty Segall and others but, otherwise, plays instruments himself.
 He produced, recorded and mixed the album.
-I would recommend definitely checking it out.
+I recommend checking it out.

 The high-energy New York punks Downtown Boys have been out of sight for even longer, not putting out a new album since 2017.
 But the band is back with a new single, No Me Jodas, and plans to release the album, Public Luxury, at the end of June.

 The jarring track is a seamless transition from the group’s previous work.
-I look forward to hearing the full album.
+Looking forward to hearing the full album.

 I highlighted Robber Robber recently.
-The new album Two Wheels Move the Soul is out this Friday, and the band just dropped the new track, New Year’s Eve.
+The strong new album Two Wheels Move the Soul is out this Friday, and the band just dropped another good track, New Year’s Eve.

 Speaking of country, you should check out Jason P. Woodbury’s new album, Jason P. Woodbury & The Night Bird Singing Quartet, for more rootsy rock.
 Woodbury has been a music writer and editor for the excellent Aquarium Drunkard website.